Photo: Doug Pensinger /Allsport

 For the game itself, the Caps found themselves shorthanded in personnel.
 Top scorer Peter Bondra was sidelined with a bruised ankle.
 Other injured players included: Michal Pivonka, Mike Eagles, Yogi Svejkovsky, Andrei Nikolishin, and Pat Peake.

 In fact, the Caps only had 16 healthy skaters at the prior day’s practice.
-Assistant coach Tim Hunter filled in and took a right wing spot on one of the lines, but only until he limped off with a bruised left leg sustained after he was struck by an errant puck.
+Assistant coach Tim Hunter filled in and took a right wing spot on one of the lines, but only until he limped off with a bruised left leg sustained after an errant puck struck him.

 Going into the game, the Caps had a record of 14-10-4, were fifth in the Eastern Conference and third in the Atlantic Division despite the fact they played 18 of their first 28 games on the road.